 As part of the Office's Quality Program, a quality plan guided the review of benefit administration activities.
-In FY 2020, the Office's staff and benefits administration contractor focused reviews on payment types and data points that impacted the actuarial liability, in addition to calculations that have had historically high error rates.
-The Office provided feedback to DCRB and assessed staff training needs.
-The Office has worked with the benefits administration contractor to develop and implement a plan to transition quality review activities from the benefits administration contractor to the Office's staff during FY 2021.
+In FY 2021, the Office transitioned the quality review activities from the benefits administration contractor to the Office's staff.
+The transition activities included the development of reference guides to assist with quality review.
+The Office's staff and benefits administration contractor focused reviews on payment types and data points that impacted the actuarial liability, in addition to calculations that have had historically high error rates.
+The Office engaged DCRB in discussions to improve the quality of work performed by DCRB.